How Long Do Salads Last In The Freezer?

 Keep the Moisture Drama Away

 Moisture and fresh salads are sworn enemies.
-Fight the good fight by following a few handy tricks:
+Fight the good fight with a few handy tricks:

 • Give 'Em a Good Dry: After washing, pat those greens dry.
 They deserve it!